hemanthram/hotdog-not-hotdog/README.md

 <p align="center"><img src="./git-images/FN.jpeg" width="45%"> </p>

-It can be seen that most of the hotdog images marked as *nothotdog* have multiple hotdogs on the same image or have some other dish along with a hotdog in the same image, which is probably because a lot of images contain only one hotdog in the training set.
+It can be seen that most of the hotdog images marked as *nothotdog* have multiple hotdogs on the same image, have some other dish along with a hotdog in the same image or a zoomed part of a hotdog.
+This is probably because a lot of images in the training set contain only one hotdog.
 Now, some of the false positives are show below :

 <p align="center"><img src="./git-images/FP.jpeg" width="45%"> </p>